 - Read the whole post before attempting any of the steps.

-- If it is HTTPS, there are extra instructions and info in the HTTPS section.
+- HTTPS – be sure to check the extra instructions and info in the HTTPS section.

 - Your exact steps may vary, depending on your host and domain registrar.